 They are a good all round bird.
 Unless you require fertility a male is not required, although if desired, a trio or quartet is ideal for breeding purposes.
 The hens are not naturally great mothers and normally wont incubate their own eggs – instead, they could be incubated, taking 17 days to hatch.
 The chicks mature at 6 weeks of age.

-Generally, Japanese and Italian Quail will lay around 300 eggs a year.
+Generally, they will lay around 300 eggs a year.
 They are fed a micro layers pellet, also available from Wynnes in 7.5kg and 20kg

 Delivery & Collection: